 OPIC also offers an Eastern European Growth Fund, designed to match OPIC funds with private venture capital to finance new business; the Small Business Loan Guarantee Program; the Bancroft Fund, and an environmental investment fund.
-So far OPIC has agreed to provide political risk insurance for the $200 million project for the modernization and rehabilitation of Maritsa East III thermal power plant with the participation of Entergy and the Bulgarian National Electric Company.
+So far OPIC has agreed to provide political risk insurance for the USD 200 million project for the modernization and rehabilitation of the Maritsa East III thermal power plant with the participation of Entergy and the Bulgarian National Electric Company.

-OPIC has recently undertaken several initiatives to increase its support for U.S. small businesses in their efforts to invest in emerging markets overseas.
+OPIC has recently undertaken several initiatives to increase its support for small U.S. businesses in their efforts to invest in emerging markets overseas.
 The new Small and Medium Enterprise Department and OPIC’s Small Business Center (SBC) were established specifically to address the needs of small and medium-sized American companies in order to ease their entry into new markets.

 Building on OPIC’s outreach efforts to the small business community, the Small Business Center (SBC) offers qualified small businesses the opportunity to utilize OPIC’s resources with improved customer service, flexible coverage and easier access through a streamlined approval process.
 The SBC will help meet these needs by providing financing and political risk insurance to eligible small businesses.